Final Four bound: No. 11 Loyola beats Kansas State 78-62 - Philly

 "I think they're the best right now," Hunter said.
 "They work so well together.
 They can play with anybody - anybody - right now."

-Even with a title on their resume, this performance came out of nowhere.
-Loyola had not made the tournament since 1985 until they broke the drought by winning the Missouri Valley Conference.
+Even with a title on its resume, this Loyola performance came out of nowhere.
+The Ramblers had not made the tournament since 1985 until they broke the drought by winning the Missouri Valley Conference.

-Finally, with the Final Four on the line, they turned in a thoroughly dominating performance.
+Finally, with the Final Four on the line, they turned in a thoroughly dominating performance against the ninth-seeded Wildcats (25-12), the other half of the first 9-vs.-11 matchup in tournament history.

-Not the least bit intimidated, Loyola came out in attack mode right from the start against a ninth-seeded Kansas State team that rode a stifling defense to the regional final.
-Moving the ball just as you'd expect from a veteran squad with two seniors and two fourth-year juniors in the starting lineup, the Ramblers kept getting open looks and shot 56 percent in the opening half, opening up a 36-24 lead.
+Not the least bit intimidated, Loyola came out in attack mode right from the start against a Kansas State team that rode a stifling defense to the regional final.
+Moving the ball just as you'd expect from a veteran squad with two seniors and two fourth-year juniors in the starting lineup, the Ramblers kept getting open looks and bolted to a 36-24 lead.

+"They jumped out to that big lead and it was tough for us to come back," said Xavier Sneed, who led Kansas State with 16 points.
+"They kept their foot on the gas."

+The Ramblers shot 57 percent against a team that is used to shutting opponents down, including 9 of 18 from 3-point range.

+Kansas State hit just 35 percent from the field - 6 of 26 from beyond the arc.

-Richardson swished a 3-pointer as he was fouled by Kamau Stokes, winding up flat on his back, smiling from ear to ear with his arms raised above his head.
+Early on the second half, Richardson swished a 3-pointer as he was fouled by Kamau Stokes , winding up flat on his back, flashing a huge smile with his arms raised above his head.
 He knocked down the free throw to complete the four-point play, stretching the lead to 44-29.

-Things went so well for the Ramblers that they actually increased their lead during the first television timeout of the second half.
-The officials went back and reviewed a replay of Donte Ingram's jumper in the opening minute of the period, ruling he was behind the 3-point line when he released the shot to change the margin from 46-33 to 47-33.

 BIG PICTURE

 Loyola: While Richardson was the top scorer, the Ramblers got contributions from everyone.
-Donte Ingram and Marques Townes were also in double figures, while burly freshman center Cameron Krutwig came up big on the inside.
+Marques Townes (13 points) and Donte Ingram (12) were also in double figures, while burly freshman center Cameron Krutwig came up big on the inside (nine points, seven rebounds).

 Kansas State: The Wildcats were surrendering an average of 53.3 points per game in the NCAA Tournament and had not allowed more than 59 in their first three games.
 Loyola went by that with more than 9 minutes to go, which was more than enough to hold off the Wildcats even when things got a little sloppy in the closing minutes.